 If the certificate you have doesn’t meet the Department of State’s requirements, you can use the CDC’s website to find out where to go to get a new certified copy, or you can order a copy through Vitalchek.

-Applying for a passport can be tricky, but it doesn’t have to be that way.
+There are a few ways to get your passport.
+The routine passport process takes 6-8 weeks and can be handled at your local post office or county clerk.
+For travelers that need their passport faster, expediting options are available.
+RushMyPassport offers expediting options that range from 2 weeks to as fast as 24 hours.
 When you apply with RushMyPassport, your case manager will make sure you know exactly what you need, helping to prevent common errors that could delay the processing of your application.

-Even better, we’ll personally deliver your application to the Department of State, for processing in as little as 24 hours.
+Even better, we’ll personally deliver your application to the Department of State so you’ll have your passport in time for your trip.

 Don’t wait – submit your passport application today!